fx-giant/giant-documentations/visual/using-line-chart.md

 Set the number to limit the data.
 In this example, choose the **top 10** points of the data.
 This filters the data based on the axis of the data.

-- In certain situations, if there is certain **continous data**, use a bar chart instead.
+- In certain situations, if there is certain **continuous data**, use a bar chart instead.

  Here is the link to bar-chart documentation:
     [using-bar-chart.md](using-bar-chart.md)